BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/aggregates.md

 ## Disposing of an Aggregate

 You can dispose of an aggregate by using the `dispose` method.
-This will dispose of the body and shape that were created by it.
+This will dispose of the body and shape that were created by it, in case the shape was created by the aggregate.
+If the shape was passed as a parameter, then it will not be disposed, as it could still be used somewhere else.